allebone/help.omni.af.mil/docs/PEX/Training.md

     1. Each Squadron's default settings.
 This will import via CSV file or Web Services as selected above.

-    2. Web services for al .
+    2. Web services for all .
 This will import via Web Services regardless of the Default Setting above.

     3. CSV files for all.
 This will import via CSV files regardless of the Default Setting above.